‘King of Kong’ star Billy Mitchell lied, claims Donkey Kong world-record analysis

-A Donkey Kong fansite has removed three high score submissions from arcade legend Billy Mitchell after an analysis revealed he likely misled the community about playing on real arcade hardware and that he instead submitted emulator gameplay.
+A Donkey Kong fansite has removed three high scores from arcade legend Billy Mitchell after an analysis revealed he likely misled the community about playing on real arcade hardware and that he instead submitted emulator gameplay.
 On Donkey Kong Forum, Mitchell previously held the No. 20 score with 1.062 million points, right behind his long-time rival Steve Wiebe’s 1.064 million.
 The professional gamer and hot-sauce magnate now has the No. 47 score with his 933,900 result he played in public on an arcade machine in 2004.

 Mitchell and Wiebe’s battles over the Donkey Kong high score were the subject of the popular documentary film King of Kong: A Fistful of the Quarters.
 That movie painted Mitchell as a somewhat villainous character standing in the way of Wiebe’s heroic everyman.
 Now, that portrayal is starting to seem even more accurate, as it could include dishonesty and even cheating.

-“This score will be replaced with his live score of 933,900, performed at the Midwest Gaming Classic on May 7, 2004.
-This score was performed in public and was witnessed by at least one TG member as well as Dwayne Richard,” Donkey Kong Forum high-score judge Xenlia wrote in their post.
-“I don’t know Billy personally.
-We’ve never met and the only time we’ve been in the same place was [Kong Off 3].
-I’m well aware of his importance in gaming history and culture and especially to the arcade and DKF community.
-I understand this will not be a popular decision.
-It is not my wish to fracture a community or affect anyone’s personal life.
+“I understand this will not be a popular decision,” Donkey Kong Forum high-score judge Jeremy “Xelnia” Young wrote in his post.
+“It is not my wish to fracture a community or affect anyone’s personal life.
 But ultimately, I have to do what I think is right.”

-I’ve reached out to Xenlia and Mitchell for comments on this story, and I’ll update it with any new information.
+I’ve reached out to Mitchell for a comment on this story, and I’ll update it with any new information.

+“I have no grudges or jealousy toward Billy,” Young told GamesBeat.
+“While we both play DK, we’re not direct competitors so I have nothing to gain by knocking him down the leaderboard.
+Gaming is a hobby for me and always will be regardless of how this story pans out.
+Billy’s status in the gaming world (good or bad) doesn’t affect that.
+It’s important to realize that my motivations here are all about leaderboard and competitive integrity — this isn’t about Billy in particular and trying to knock him down a peg.”

-But you can read Xenlia’s detailed argument against Mitchell right here.
+You can read Young’s detailed argument against Mitchell right here.
 The primary allegation is that Mitchell played his best Donkey Kong games on the Multiple Arcade Machine Emulator (MAME) while maintaining that he was playing on original arcade hardware.
 The explanation of the evidence is a bit technical, so let me break it down as simply as I can:

 - MAME and the original Donkey Kong arcade machine, which I’ll just call “arcade,” render Donkey Kong’s visuals differently.